5 Foundations of Statistical Inference

 pbinom(n/2 - 1, size = n, prob = 10/19)

-Here we do not cover these details.
-Instead, we will discuss an incredibly useful approximation provided by mathematical theory that applies generally to sums and averages of draws from any urn: the Central Limit Theorem (CLT).
+We do not delve into these details here.
+Instead, we will explore a useful theorem provided by mathematical theory, which generally applies to sums and averages of draws from any urn: the Central Limit Theorem (CLT).

 5.4 Distributions versus probability distributions

-Before we continue, let’s make an important distinction and connection between the distribution of a list of numbers and a probability distribution.
-In the visualization chapter, we described how any list of numbers \(x_1,\dots,x_n\) has a distribution.
-The definition is quite straightforward.
-We define \(F(a)\) as the function that tells us what proportion of the list is less than or equal to \(a\).
-Because they are useful summaries when the distribution is approximately normal, we define the average and standard deviation.
-These are defined with a straightforward operation of the vector containing the list of numbers x
+Before we continue, let’s establish an important distinction and connection between the distribution of a list of numbers and a probability distribution.
+As explained in Chapter 1, any list of numbers \(x_1,\dots,x_n\) has a distribution.
+Given their usefulness as summaries when the distribution is approximately normal, we also define the average and standard deviation.
+These are determined with a straightforward operation involving the vector containing the list of numbers, denoted as x:

-Another way to think about it that does not involve an urn is to run a Monte Carlo simulation and generate a very large list of outcomes of \(X\).
-These outcomes are a list of numbers.
-The distribution of this list will be a very good approximation of the probability distribution of \(X\).
-The longer the list, the better the approximation.
-The average and standard deviation of this list will approximate the expected value and standard error of the random variable.
+Another way to visualize this idea is through simulation.
+We can generate a large number of realizations of \(X\) using a Monte Carlo simulation, producing a long list of outcomes.
+The distribution of this simulated list provides an increasingly accurate approximation of the true probability distribution of \(X\).
+As the number of simulated draws grows, the sample average and standard deviation of the list converge to the expected value and standard error of the random variable.

 5.5 Notation for random variables